lawrennd/snippets/_information-game/includes/shannon-origin-impossibility.md

 \subsection{Classical Obstruction at the Origin}

+\notes{We now reach the central mathematical obstacle.
+Everything so far has been built on classical probability and Shannon entropy.
+The game's natural origin — zero joint entropy with positive marginal entropies — is provably impossible in that framework.}

 \notes{The information relaxation dynamics suggest that the game begins at the origin: the state of maximum multi-information, $I = C$, with zero joint entropy, $H = 0$.
 Playing forward, multi-information is relaxed and joint entropy increases until $H = C$ and $I = 0$.

 This natural starting point — zero joint entropy with positive marginal entropies — cannot be represented by classical Shannon entropy.
 The problem is the *non-negativity of conditional Shannon entropy*: for any two classical random variables $X_1$ and $X_2$,